AI Engineering of Nanonetworks

 Contents

-Course content This course will cover communication techniques and technologies to conceive networks on the nanoscale.
-Instead of the standard use of electromagnetic waves, we will perform the emission and detection of molecules according to the paradigm of Molecular Communications.
-We will follow a network architecture approach from a computer network perspective, see the picture on the right.
-In the physical layer, we will introduce models for the communication channels through molecular means, as well as for emitters and receivers.
-In the link layer, we will address mechanisms for the information flow and error control mechanisms.
-In this course, we will not only study theoretical concepts but will conduct many hands-on activities in the Matlab simulator to model the physical and link layers.
+This course will cover communication techniques and technologies for designing nanoscale networks, and not only that, but we will also include AI-based solutions.
+At the nanoscale, instead of connecting nodes via electromagnetic waves, we will study means to use molecules as a communication medium.
+In the physical layer, we will introduce models for the communication channels through molecular means, as well as for emitter and receiver schemes.
+In the link layer, we will address mechanisms for information flow and error control.
+The course will conduct various hands-on activities in the Matlab simulator to model the physical and link layers.
+Furthermore, we will research new AI-models to deal with pragmatic systems, where we want to optimize communication performance but we unknown the system parameters.

 Learning Outcome

 After completing the course, participants will be able to characterize the molecular communication scenarios.
-You will be able to apply theoretical knowledge to develop molecular communication networks.
+You will be able to apply theoretical knowledge to develop molecular communication networks with the support of AI-based solutions.

 • Describe the constituting elements of nanonetworks in molecular communication (MC) channels.